What Are the Symptoms of Sepsis from UTI in Elderly People?

 Many things change in our bodies as we age.
 This includes how our bodies react to certain diseases, infections, and other serious health problems.
 Even something as seemingly mild as urinary tract infections can be deadly to older adults.
 Especially when left untreated for too long, seniors are more likely to experience severe symptoms.
 For this reason, it is imperative that those at a higher risk of infection be properly cared for.

-Unfortunately, negligence in nursing homes puts elderly patients at greater risk of infection, kidney damage, and other serious symptoms.
+Unfortunately, neglect in nursing homes puts elderly patients at greater risk of infection, kidney damage, and other serious symptoms.
 Assisted living community staffers and family caregivers must remain vigilant for UTIs in the elderly.
 Otherwise, they could be held liable for an elder’s suffering and pain.

 Why Are Seniors More at Risk for UTIs?